 “compiled out” in the release build, which is what end-users

 run.
-The debug build, which browser engineers use when
+The debug build is what browser engineers use when

-This chapter introduces the concept of partial style and layout through the technique of optimized cache invalidation.
+This chapter introduces the concept of partial style and layout through optimized cache invalidation.
 The main takeaways are:

 The complete set of functions, classes, and methods in our browser should now look something like this: